Last Updated on October 18, 2025 by George Pavlopoulos

 Located exactly opposite the archaeological site of Mantineia, the church of Agia Fotini lies approximately 13 kilometers away from Arcadia’s capital, Tripolis.
 The architect, Kostas Papatheodorou, envisioned a church that combines ancient Greek elements and Byzantine influences.

-In order to get a deeper overview, Fotini in Greek translates to “the luminous one.”
+To gain a deeper understanding, Fotini in Greek translates to “the luminous one.”
 Papatheodorou claimed that Agia Fotini is a tribute to the strong relationship between Arcadia and the light.
 An extra layer of symbolism derives from the fact that the nearby mountain, Lykaio, stands for “the bright one,” and the same goes for Lykaon, the first settler of Arcadia.
 Therefore, one of the first things to keep in mind when visiting Agia Fotini is the strong connection to the light.

-On the other hand, the church’s interior hosts icons of saints, but here there’s also a twist.
-The face portrayed in the interior or strongly influenced by ancient Greek philosophers.
-That’s rare -if not unique- and the saints’ depictions always caused controversy.
+On the other hand, the church’s interior hosts icons of saints, but here, there’s also a twist.
+The face portrayed in the interior was strongly influenced by ancient Greek philosophers.
+That’s rare — if not unique — and the saints’ depictions have always sparked controversy.

 A brief history of Agia Fotini Mantineias

-The construction of the Greek orthodox church of Agia Fotini Mantineias began in 1971.
+The construction of the Greek Orthodox church of Agia Fotini Mantineias began in 1971.
 The architect supervised twelve Arcadian craftsmen, and two years later, in 1973, the church took its current shape.
-According to the inscription in the church’s entrance, the crew worked ten hours per day, with a two hours break.
+According to the inscription in the church’s entrance, the crew worked ten hours per day, with a two-hour break.
 Papatheodorou was always present and paid attention to every detail of the construction.

 Agia Fotini Mantineias has three sanctuaries.
-The first one is dedicated, obviously, to Agia Fotini, while the other two are dedicated to Kosmas Aitolos and Apostle Filippos.
-In the latter, one can also see Saint George’s icon.
-It is worth mentioning that the access to the middle sanctuary resembles the catacombs of Rome, the place where Saint Fotini died.
+The first one is dedicated, obviously, to Agia Fotini, while the other two are devoted to Kosmas Aitolos and Apostle Filippos.
+In the latter, one can also see the icon of Saint George.
+It is worth mentioning that access to the middle sanctuary resembles the catacombs of Rome, the place where Saint Fotini is said to have died.

 As I already mentioned, the church doesn’t belong to any known architectural style or order.
-There’s a combination of elements combined, ranging from ancient Greek to Byzantine.
+There’s a combination of elements, ranging from ancient Greek to Byzantine.

-To add an extra layer of depth to the building’s history, the architect didn’t use cement in the construction.
+To add an extra layer of depth to the building’s history, the architect opted not to use cement in the construction.
 Instead, he preferred handmade bricks from nearby Tripolis and unused materials from quarries.
 The so-called Greekness and ethical values are commemorated by the figures of four poets in the corners: Homer, Pindar, Aeschylus, and Papadiamantis.

-Last but not least, there’s no electricity in Agia Fotini Mantineias Church.
+Last but not least, there is no electricity in the Agia Fotini Mantineias Church.

-The other buildings of Agia Fotini church in Mantineia
+The other buildings of the Agia Fotini church in Mantineia

 Although the church is set in an open space, oddly enough, there are actually two more buildings belonging to it.

-The first building is the so-called Heroon (Greek: Ηρώον), a monument often dedicated to the people that lost their lives in wars.
-However, it mainly serves as a tribute to people’s internal peace and was erected in 1979-80.
-It is a semi-complete building, and it faces toward the East.
+The first building is the so-called Heroon (Greek: Ηρώον), a monument often dedicated to the people who lost their lives in wars.
+However, it primarily serves as a tribute to people’s inner peace and was erected between 1979 and 1980.
+It is a partially completed building, and it faces east.
 The orientation is not random: it actually faces the direction of Agia Fotini of Smyrni (Izmir) in former Minor Asia.

 The second building is Jacob’s Well (Greek: Φρέαρ του Ιακώβ), commemorating the influential talk of Jesus with Saint Fotini, the Samaritan.
 It is made of marble, and its construction resembles an ancient theater.